elastic/beats/README.md

 ```

 Then the tag should be available at https://github.com/elastic/elastic-agent-autodiscover/tags and anyone can use the the new version of the library in other projects.
 For example in order to use `v0.2.1` in Beats projects one would need a `go get github.com/elastic/elastic-agent-autodiscover@v0.2.1`.

+After the tag is available a Release can be created using this tag and the proper content from the changelog.